slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Because she competes with no one, no one can compete with her." (...)
 "The best fighter is never angry."
 -- Lao Tzu [-571]*

+> *"Be wary of the man who urges an action in which he himself incurs no risk."
+-- Seneca [-004]*

 > *"Any person capable of angering you becomes your master."
 -- Epictetus [0050]*